 Revisions to accounting estimates are recognised prospectively.
 The changes in the estimates are reflected in the Standalone financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the Standalone financial statements.

-Critical accounting estimates and key sources
+Critical accounting estimates and key sources of estimation uncertainty: Key assumptions

 (i) Useful lives of Property, plant and equipment and Other intangible assets

-The Company uses its technical expertise along with historical and industry trends for determining the economic life of an asset/ component of an asset.
+The Company uses its technical expertise along with historical and industry trends for determining the economic life of an asset/component of an asset.
 The useful lives are reviewed by management periodically and revised, if appropriate.
 In case of a revision, the unamortised depreciable amount is charged over the remaining useful life of the assets (refer note 4A and 6).

 (ii) Fair value measurement of financial instruments